Recognition of Prior Learning (VAE-VAP-VES)

 Recognition of Prior Learning (RPL)

-The VAEs are administered by theContinuing Education Department
+E-bikes are managed by theContinuing Education Department

 VAPP programs are administered by theContinuing Education Department

-Validation of Higher Education (VHE)
+Validation of Higher Education (VES)

 The VES is a program that allows students to earn a degree, either in part or in full, through the recognition of higher education studies completed in France or abroad

-The VES are managed by the VES Office of the UFR STAPS
+The VES are managed by the VES office of the UFR STAPS

 The General Framework of the VES